Updated 06.29.2026

 - They must interfere with functioning and have started in childhood.

 Excessive talking in ADHD is usually not just being enthusiastic or social.
 It often involves difficulty stopping, interrupting others, blurting things out, or speaking before thinking.
 It can feel automatic or hard to regulate.
+As a psychiatric nurse practitioner at Remedy Psychiatry, I often observe that excessive talking becomes clinically meaningful when it is paired with interrupting, blurting, or difficulty stopping once a conversation starts.

 ADHD is a neurodevelopmental condition that affects executive functioning – skills like impulse control, emotional regulation, and self-monitoring.
 When these systems are less regulated, speech can become more impulsive.
 A 2022 study examining ADHD symptom structure found that excessive talking aligns more strongly with impulsivity than with physical hyperactivity [5].
 In a sense, it is less about being “energetic” and more about difficulty controlling verbal impulses.

 A major review in The Lancet describes ADHD as a lifelong condition involving persistent patterns of inattention and/or hyperactivity-impulsivity that impact academic, occupational, and social functioning [2].
 Excessive talking, when present, is part of that broader picture.
+In our clinical practice at Remedy Psychiatry, we often find that adults who seek evaluation for ADHD describe these speech patterns as lifelong, even if they were never recognized in childhood.

 What Research Says About Language and ADHD